hchuang1990/hchuang1990/README.md

 <p align="center">
   Urban planning and design background, but with more than 7 years of programming experience.<br/>
-Good at analyzing commercial demand, countermeasures and proposing specific technical solutions, and some dabbling in aesthetics and user experience.<br/>
+Good at analyzing commercial demand, countermeasures and proposing specific technical solutions, and some dabbling in aesthetics and user experience.<br/><br/>
 With a positive and creative personality, loving the process of developing business applications from 0 to 1.
-He is responsible for large-scale projects including AIoT system development, smart speaker development, dating software development, public sector land inspection system development, web GIS development, Advertising platform, data mining and analysis platform, etc.
+Responsible for large-scale projects including AIoT system development, smart speaker development, dating software development, public sector land inspection system development, web GIS development, Advertising platform, data mining and analysis platform, etc.
 </p>

 <!--